Ultron: Earth-110

 In the Earth-110 reality, Ultron assisted Doctor Doom, Hulk, Magneto, Namor, and Red Skull in taking over Manhattan.

 Earth-10943

-An alternate universe variant of Ultron from Earth-10943 appears in Avengers (vol. 4).
+An alternate universe version of Ultron from Earth-10943 appears in Avengers (vol. 4).

 Galactus: Dawn of the Heralds

 In an alternate universe, the Silver Surfer used the remnants of Ultron to resurrect Galactus, creating a fusion of Ultron and Galactus.

 Heroes Reborn (2021)

-An alternate universe variant of Ultron appears in Heroes Reborn.
+An alternate universe version of Ultron appears in Heroes Reborn.

 Marvel Adventures

-An alternate universe variant of Ultron from Earth-20051 appears in Marvel Adventures.
+An alternate universe version of Ultron from Earth-20051 appears in Marvel Adventures.
 This version is a "neural network" that commands part of the United States defense forces.

 Old Man Logan

-A heroic alternate universe variant of Ultron appears in Old Man Logan.
+A heroic alternate universe version of Ultron appears in Old Man Logan.
 This version is the loving husband of Spider-Man's youngest daughter Tonya and the stepfather of Ashley, whose villainy he disapproves of.

 MC2

-An alternate universe variant of Ultron from Earth-982 named Ultron Extreme appears in Avengers Next.
+An alternate universe version of Ultron from Earth-982 named Ultron Extreme appears in Avengers Next.